 Phil has handled several Copyright Tribunal cases in relation to the licensing of music and newspaper content, including representing the media monitoring industry in the well-known Meltwater dispute.
 He also advises a wide range of clients on other copyright law related issues, including content owners and licensees in the music, publishing, broadcast and advertising industries.

-Phil is ranked as a leading individual for Media & Entertainment in the Chambers UK 2017 Guide.
+Phil is ranked as a leading individual for Media & Entertainment in the most recent The Legal 500 UK guide.

 Bird & Bird